ajahne/blog/_drafts/2018-1-20-javascript-import-export-intro.md

 {% endhighlight %}

 #### **Default export**
-The default export will be exported by, yep you guessed it default.
+The default export will be exported by, yep you guessed it, default.
 This means that it will be the base import by another piece of code.
 Let's see how that works.

 _add.js_
 {% highlight js %}